kevindano/kevindano.github.io/_pages/research.md

 - - -

 **Dynamic Panel Multinomial Logit Models** (with Bo Honoré and Martin Weidner)

-**Moment Restrictions in Nonlinear Panel Data Models with Feedback** (with Stéphane Bonhomme and Bryan S. Graham)

 **Identification and Estimation of Random Effects Linear Social Interaction Models with Endogenous Peer Selection**